Form 9297: Summary of Taxpayer Contact

 Revenue Officer Versus ACS

-When you get behind on your taxes, the IRS can assign your case to a revenue officer or a group of employees in the Automated Collection System (ACS).
-Here are the differences between the two.
+When you get behind on your taxes, the IRS can assign your case to a revenue officer or a group of employees in the Automated Collection System (ACS).Â

-In some cases, however, working with a revenue officer can be easier than dealing with the automated system.
+With the ACS, you can sometimes fly under the radar, but it’s important to note that the ACS can initiate tax liens and other collection actions.
+In some cases, working with a revenue officer can be easier than dealing with the automated system.
 The revenue officer is personally assigned to your case.
-They have reviewed the situation, and they may be able to help you find a resolution option.
+They have reviewed the situation, and they may be able to help you find a resolution option.Â

 If your account is in the ACS, the people you call won’t be intimately familiar with your case.
 As a result, they may provide you with incorrect information, or they may not be able to help you identify the best resolution option for your situation.
-A tax attorney can be invaluable in both of these scenarios.
+A tax attorney can be invaluable in both of these scenarios.Â

 When to Talk to a Tax Lawyer About 9297 IRS Form

-- You want help requesting relief from penalties.
+- Want help requesting relief from penalties.

-- You have questions about your taxpayer rights.
+- Have questions about your taxpayer rights.

 When to Respond to Form 9297 on Your Own

 In some cases, you may be completely comfortable responding to Form 9297 on your own.
-For instance, if you owe less than $25,000 and you agree with the tax liability, you may just want to set up a payment plan.
+For instance, if you owe less than $50,000 and you agree with the tax liability, you may just want to set up a payment plan.

 It’s fine to take a DIY approach to tax resolution if you’re comfortable doing so.
 However, an attorney can be critical if you want to reduce penalties, apply for a tax relief program such as an offer in compromise, or appeal an incorrect assessment.